 For each new order, the picker will receive a packing slip of the items ordered and storage locations at the warehouse.
 The picker will collect the ordered products from their respective locations.

-Once an order is picked, it is handed off to a packer, who is responsible for securely placing the items in a box or satchel, adding in any needed internal packaging materials, and putting a shipping label on it.
+Once an order is picked, it is handed off to a packer, who is responsible for securely placing the items in a box, poly bag or poly mailer, adding in any needed packing materials, and putting a shipping label on it.